wemrysi/quasar/README.md

 #### Basic Compile & Test

-To compile the project and run tests, first clone the quasar repo and then execute the following command:
+To compile the project and run tests, first clone the quasar repo and then execute the following command (if on Windows, reverse the slashes):

 ```bash
 ./sbt test
 ```

 Note: please note that we are not using here a system wide sbt, but our own copy of it (under ./sbt).
 This is primarily done for determinism.
 In order to have a reproducible build, the helper script needs to be part of the repo.

 Running the full test suite can be done using docker containers for various backends: